 For the Physics Department, Spacher says, this experience was a chance "to expose our students to practical applications of physics and to the space program, and to give students the opportunity to become involved in the space program, and recognize future employment opportunities and uses of their degree in the sciences.
 To be able to retrieve data, pull sensors out of rocket, and see how the rocket is assembled -- most college students would never have that opportunity."

 This prestigious, "out of this world" experience was sponsored by the Montana Space Consortium and offers a stepping-stone for future aerospace research and other scientific projects at HWS.

-With hopes of future NASA collaboration, the HWS team plans to begin their very own project at the start of the next academic year, building a more advanced type of rocket payload, the RockSat-C. The experiment and instrument will be designed and built by HWS students.
+With hopes of future NASA collaboration, the HWS team hopes to build a more advanced type of rocket payload, the RockSat-C. The experiment and instrument will be designed and built by HWS students.

 The photos above feature a rocket launched from NASA's field base in Wallops, Va.; Jeffrey Rizza '16, Christopher Demas '17 and Physics lab technician Peter Spacher, Ph.D. assembling the payload comprised of a Geiger Muëller Counter, Accelerometer, Temperature and Humidity sensors; and Spacher, Rizza, Joseph Carrock '17, Demas and Assistant Professor of Physics Joshua Nollenberg posing for a photo.